HEEM86/CodingQuiz/README.md

 ## Overview :zap:

 The task of this assignment was to create a dynamic multiple choice quiz.
-This quiz conssisted of the following features:
+This quiz consisted of the following features:

 1. Expiration Timer

-2. Subtracted time for selecting the wrong answer
+2. Subtracted time for selecting the wrong answer(s)

 3. Smooth Transition between Questions